catalyzeio/stratum-docs/concepts/jobs.md

 ---
 title: Jobs
 category: concepts
-summary: Learn what Jobs are on Compliant Cloud.
+summary: Learn what Jobs are on The Platform.
 ---

-**Jobs** on [Compliant Cloud](https://datica.com/compliant-cloud) are what actually run your applications, databases, caches, and everything else that makes up an [environment](/compliant-cloud/articles/concepts/environments).
+**Jobs** on [The Platform](https://datica.com/compliant-cloud) are what actually run your applications, databases, caches, and everything else that makes up an [environment](/compliant-cloud/articles/concepts/environments).
 Jobs are a one-to-one mapping to [containers](/compliant-cloud/articles/concepts/containers) - every running job has exactly one container.
 What that job's container is running is defined by the [service](/compliant-cloud/articles/concepts/jobs).
 All jobs belong to a service, but a service can have more than one job running.

 # Types of Jobs